dBildungsplattform/dbildungs-iam-server/docs/kafka.md

 Inside this shell you can access the shell-scripts provided by Kafka.
 Just make sure to include `--bootstrap-server localhost:9094` so the client points to the container from the `compose.yaml`.

+The file kafka-topics.txt needs to have LV line endings.
+Please make sure that `git autorcrlf` is set to `false`.
+If it was set to true while checking out, you need to change the line endings manually.
+In VS Code there is a little button on the lower right.

 ### Examples

 Create new topic: